awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/entitlements-subscriber.md

    1. For **Secret ARN**, specify the ARN that AWS Secrets Manager assigned when you [created the secret to store the encryption key](encryption-static-key-set-up.md#encryption-static-key-set-up-store-key)\.

    1. For **Decryption algorithm**, choose the type of encryption that the originator provided\.
+**Note**
+If the originator set up SPEKE encryption on the entitlement, skip this step\.
+All encryption settings are automatically set with the entitlement\.

 1. At the bottom of the page, choose **Create flow**\.
 **Note**